 Perhaps once per month, you should test the pH and Ammonia of your pond to make sure it is within a safe range. pH should be around 6.8 – 7.4 while Ammonia should be below 0.5.
 Chemicals can be added to the water if the pH falls outside of this range, and a water change should be done if ammonia is too high.

 Ammonia and pH are the most important staples to test, but we also sell kits to measure nitrates, phosphates, kH/alkalinity and copper.
 If in doubt you can always feel free to come and visit us in store where we are able to conduct free in depth water tests.
+You can purchase water test kits for your pond HERE.

 Controlling floating debris

 Leaves and other floating debris should be netted out of the pond every now and then, so as to prevent them from decomposing in your water.
-If you find you are having to do this multiple times a day it might be worthwhile to invest in a skimmer box to do it for you, you can find these HERE

 Your filter will need to be cleaned periodically, the frequency and way you will do this depends on what specific filter you have.
 If it is a pressure filter such as the OASE filtoclear or PondMAX PF series they can be easily backwashed every month or so (more or less often depending on the size/stock of your pond).
 Some gravity filters however will only need cleaning every year or so.
 If you are unsure as to how often/how to clean your filter just give us a ring and we will be able to walk you through it 🙂

-If you are cleaning out your filter sponges by hand, it it best to rinse them out in a bucket of your pond water (avoid using a hose or pressure cleaner).
+If you are cleaning out your filter sponges by hand, it is best to rinse them out in a bucket of your pond water (avoid using a hose or pressure cleaner).
 This ensures that none of the beneficial bacteria that has accumulated in these sponges/bioballs is harmed in the process.
 This bacteria is what helps to biologically filter your water!
 After they have been rinsed simply replace them into your filter and dump the dirty water into your garden.

 Every now and then you may notice your pump beginning to slow down.
 9 times out of 10 when a faulty pump is brought into the store it is simply a matter of cleaning out the impeller shaft to get it up and running again.
 The impeller is a magenetised spinning rotor and is what allows the pump to function.
 Often times when sludge and debri makes its way into the impellers housing it can become jammed up and stop working.
 If left over time this can cause serious damage and may require you to replace the impeller alltogether.
 By opening up your pump to rinse out its impeller shaft every few months you will greatly increase its life expectancy.
 If you are in need of a replacement impeller you can find them for sale HERE